mythril-forge/homebrew-spells/spells/level-2/melfs-acid-arrow.md

 ---

 ## Description
-A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
-Make a ranged spell attack against the target.
-On a hit, the target takes `4d4` acid damage immediately and `2d4` acid damage at the end of its next turn.
-On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn.
+You touch a piece of ammunition.
+A shimmering green energy envelops the item.
+When shot, it streaks toward its target and bursts in a spray of acid.
+On a hit, the target takes `4d4` extra acid damage.
+Hit or miss, each creature within a 10-foot-radius sphere centered on the attack's point of impact must succeed on a Dexterity saving throw or take `2d8` acid damage.

-## At Higher Levels
-When you cast this spell using a spell slot of 3rd level or higher, the damage (both initial and later) increases by `1d4` for each slot level above 2nd.

 ---

 **Classes:** wizard

-**Subclasses:** land druid, alchemist artificer (revisited)
+**Subclasses:** land druid, alchemist artificer

 **Sources:** PHB, page 259